In-Context Learning Dynamics with Random Binary Sequences: Experiments

-In our Formal Language Learning analysis, $x$ is a subset of regular expression repetitions of short token sequences such as $x \in (\texttt{011})^n$, where longer sequences $x$ correspond to larger $n$.
+\textbf{Formal Language Learning Metrics} \quad In our Formal Language Learning analysis, $x$ is a subset of regular expression repetitions of short token sequences such as $x \in (\texttt{011})^n$, where longer sequences $x$ correspond to larger $n$.
 This enables us to systematically investigate in-context learning of formal languages, as $|x|$ corresponds to the amount of data for inducing the correct program (e.g. $(\texttt{011})^n$) from Bernoulli processes, as well as the space of all possible algorithms.
-A Markov chain of sufficiently high order $k$ can implicitly represent a regular language in its weights.
+A Markov chain of sufficiently high order $k$ can implicitly represent a regular language in its weights (see Fig.~\ref{fig:running-avgs}, Right).
 However, the number of parameters required is exponential in Markov order $k$, and weights are difficult to interpret.
 For example, a 3-order Markov chain fit to data $x = (\texttt{011})^n$ will represent $(\texttt{011})^n$ corresponds to high weights in the conditional probability distribution for $p(\texttt{0}|\texttt{11})$, $p(\texttt{1}|\texttt{01})$, $p(\texttt{1}|\texttt{10})$, and low values for other conditional probabilities.
-We define the LLM predictive distribution $p(y|x)$ based on LLM next-token prediction probabilities: $p(y_{0 \ldots T} | x) = p(y_0 | x) \prod_t^T p(y_t | y_{0, \ldots t-1}, x)$.
-In randomness Judgment tasks, we assess formal concept learning dynamics in the predictive distribution $p(y = \random | x = C^{|x|})$ as a function of context length $|x|$.
-In randomness Generation tasks, we asses concept learning according to the predictive $p(y|x)$ over binary sequence continuations.
-Given a space of possible outputs $y$ with length $d$, $y \in \{ 0, 1 \}^{d}$, we estimate $p(y|x)$ by enumerating all $y$ up to some depth $d$, and computing $\hat{p}(y_d | x, y_{1, \ldots, d-1}) = \frac{1}{N} \sum_i^N (y_d == 1)^{(i)}$ as the fraction of $N$ responses that are ``Tails''.
-We use token-wise log probabilities $p(y_t | y_{0 \ldots t-1})$ from the OpenAI API where available for cost efficiency and since this is equivalent to repeated token samples.
-The probability table for $p(y_t | y_{0, \ldots t-1})$ is a weighted binary tree with depth $d$, where edges represent the next-token probability $p(y_t | y_{t-1})$, and paths represent the probability of a sequence of tokens.
-We estimate the predictive probability $p(y_t \in C | x, y_{0 \ldots, t-1})$ assigned to a given regular language by computing the total probability mass for all paths in $y_{0 \ldots d}$ that exactly match $C$.
-For example, with $C = (\texttt{011})^n$, there will be 3 paths $y_{0 \ldots d}$ that exactly match $C$, out of $2^d$ possible unique paths.
+To match the goal of the Generation task, we use a variation of the prompt in Fig.~\ref{fig:prompts-judge}: \textit{`Generate a sequence of 1000 samples that may be from a fair coin with no correlation, or from some non-random algorithm'}